Assault on Precinct 13 (2005 film): Production

+Attempts at a remake of Assault on Precinct 13 were documented as far back as 2001.
 In June 2003, it was announced Focus Features would be teaming with Why Not Productions and Liaison Films to produce a remake of the 1976 film Assault on Precinct 13 to be written by James DeMonaco that would be set in contemporary times.
 In March 2004, it was reported that Focus would be releasing the film through the revived Rogue Pictures label specializing in commercial genre films.
+When Ethan Hawke joined the film, he was under the impression that Wes Craven had directed the original.

+John Carpenter was not supportive of the remake, taking no participation in it, and is quoted as saying:

+Isn't that a weird idea?
+Strange gig.
+I don't know.
+I should take it as flattery I guess but it only reconfirms what I've said all along – Hollywood has no new ideas left!

 Assault on Precinct 13 was mostly filmed on location in Detroit, as well as in Ontario, Canada (Toronto and Hamilton).

 Reception

 Box office

 Assault on Precinct 13 grossed $35.3 million worldwide on a budget of $30 million.
 Upon release on home video, the film sold through two million copies on its first week of release.

 Critical response

-On Rotten Tomatoes, it has a 59% rating based on reviews from 163 critics.
+On Rotten Tomatoes, it has a 59% rating based on reviews from 162 critics.
 The site's critical consensus being "This remake has been praised by some as an expertly made B-movie, and dismissed by others as formulaic".
 On Metacritic it has a score of 54 out of 100, based on reviews from 39 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.